michaelrsweet/zipc/README.md

        23608  Defl:X    10126  57% 04-05-2017 08:22 de8bcbd8  CONTENTS/zipc.o
     --------          -------  ---                            -------
        64562            22788  65%                            9 files

+## Changes In v1.1

+The following changes were made for v1.1:

+- Added the `zipcCopyFile` function.
+- Now update the CRC and lengths in the file headers for compatibility with all EPUB and OPC applications.

 ## Legal Stuff